Eye movement desensitization and reprocessing: History

+EMDR was invented by Francine Shapiro in 1987.
+In a workshop, Shapiro related how the idea of the therapy came to her while she was taking a walk in the woods, and discerned she had been able to cope better with disturbing thoughts when also experiencing saccadic eye movements.

+Psychologist Gerald Rosen has expressed doubt about this description, saying that people are normally not aware of this type of eye movement.
+Rosen has suggested that instead EMDR arose out of Shapiro's previous experience as a practitioner of the pseudoscientific therapy neuro-linguistic programming, which also used eye-movement patterns in the 1980s when Shapiro was practicing.

 Research

 Effectiveness

-Systematic reviews in 2013, including a Cochrane study comparing EMDR with other psychotherapies in the treatment of chronic PTSD found EMDR to be as effective as TF-CBT (trauma-focused cognitive behavioral therapies).
-A 2018 systematic review found moderate strength of evidence supporting the effectiveness of EMDR in reducing symptoms of PTSD and depression, as well as increasing the likelihood of patients losing their PTSD diagnosis.
-A 2020 systematic review concluded: "A recent increase in RCTs [randomized controlled trials] of psychological therapies for PTSD, results in a more confident recommendation of CBT-T and EMDR as the first-line treatments."
+EMDR has been found to be as effective as other psychological interventions for treating PTSD, with no evidence of added benefit derived from eye movement.
+Men are more likely to drop out of an EMDR program than women.

 A 2023 Cochrane systematic review analyzed psychosocial interventions for survivors of rape and sexual assault experienced during adulthood and concluded that EMDR is a "first-line treatment" for PTSD along with other trauma-focused psychotherapies, such as Cognitive Processing Therapy and Prolonged Exposure.

 Client experience

 A 2021 systematic review of 13 studies found that clients had mixed perceptions of the effectiveness of EMDR therapy.